 As a white mom and educator, I wanted to figure out...
 How can I do better?

 I always thought of myself as a "good white" person.
 After all, I did my best to be kind to everyone.
-I never thought I participated in racism until my first Black supervisor called me out on some stuff I had no idea I was doing.
+I never thought I participated in racism until my first Black supervisor (I was age 18) called me out on some stuff I had no idea I was doing.

-I was 18 years old.
 I was shocked.
-I got defensive... but when I had enough time to calm down, apologize and reflect, I wondered...
+I got defensive.
+But when I had enough time to calm down, apologize and reflect, I wondered...

 That's where the building blocks for LOVE KIDS started coming together.

-It is everything I wish someone had taught me before college, career, and kids.
+It is everything I wish I had known before college, career, and kids of my own.

 That process, for me, is ongoing.
 It is the most humanizing, humbling and deeply joyful experience I've ever had.

-Just as LOVE KIDS holds me accountable to my own continued capacity building for racial justice efforts, it is working for participants, too.
+Just as the daily practice of LOVE KIDS holds me accountable to my own continued capacity building for racial justice, it can work for you, too.

-Now, more than ever, it is time for us to create a better future, with and for the KIDS we LOVE.
+Now, more than ever, it is time for us to create a more racially just future, with and for the KIDS we LOVE.